$(\infty,1)$-Categorical Comprehension Schemes: Diagrammatic -comprehension schemes

-\begin{lemma} Let $p\colon\mathcal{E}\rightarrow\mathcal{C}$ be a cartesian fibration. \begin{enumerate} \item Suppose $p$ is a right fibration and $\mathcal{D}$ is an $\infty$-category.
-Then pullback along $p$ preserves left adjoints, i.e.\ for every pullback square of the form

-the functor $p^{\ast}F\colon\mathcal{P}\rightarrow\mathcal{E}$ has a right adjoint whenever $F\colon \mathcal{D}\rightarrow\mathcal{C}$ has a right adjoint. \item The class $\mathrm{Comp}_p$ contains all weak categorical equivalences.
-It is closed under composition and under pushouts along monomorphisms. \item The class of monomorphisms in $\mathrm{Comp}_p$ contains all acyclic cofibrations in the Joyal model structure and is closed under compositions and arbitrary pushouts. \item If $\mathcal{C}$ has pullbacks, the class $\mathrm{Comp}_p$ furthermore has the right cancellation property. \end{enumerate} \end{lemma} \begin{proof} For Part 1.\ assume that $p$ is a right fibration and $\mathcal{D}$ is an $\infty$-category.
-For any object $E\in\mathcal{E}$, we obtain the following diagram of pullbacks.
+\begin{lemma} Let $\mathcal{E}$ be a $\mathcal{C}$-indexed $\infty$-category. \begin{enumerate} \item The class $\mathrm{Comp}(\mathcal{E})$ contains all weak categorical equivalences.
+It is closed under composition and under homotopy-pushouts (in the Joyal model structure).
+In particular, it is closed under pushouts along monomorphisms. \item The class of monomorphisms in $\mathrm{Comp}(\mathcal{E})$ contains all trivial cofibrations in the Joyal model structure and is closed under compositions and arbitrary pushouts. \item If $\mathcal{C}$ has pullbacks, the class $\mathrm{Comp}(\mathcal{E})$ is furthermore closed under finite homotopy-colimits in the Joyal model structure and has the right cancellation property. \end{enumerate} \end{lemma} \begin{proof} Part 1 basically follows directly from Lemma~\ref{lemmarepnattransfbasics}.1.
+More precisely, the class $\mathrm{Comp}(\mathcal{E})$ contains the weak categorical equivalences by Example~\ref{exmplequivcomp} and Lemma~\ref{lemmaGcompstrict}.
+Furthermore, as the class of representable natural transformations is stable under pullbacks, and the Yoneda embedding $\mathrm{Cat}_{\infty}^{op}\rightarrow\mathrm{Fun}(\mathrm{Cat}_{\infty},\mathcal{S})$ preserves small limits, it follows that the class $\mathrm{Comp}(\mathcal{E})$ is closed under homotopy-pushouts.
+As the Joyal model structure is left proper, it follows that $\mathrm{Comp}(\mathcal{E})$ is closed under pushouts along monomorphisms as well.